nikop/steam-help/faqs/Steam and Games - Language Settings.md

 If you are experiencing problems enabling a language, make sure your desired language is selected in both locations.

-[section style=note]Some languages may not be available for the game you wish to play.
-Check the Steam store page for the game to see which languages are offered.[/section]
+Some languages may not be available for the game you wish to play.
+Check the Steam store page for the game to see which languages are offered.